rraisanr915/RaisaNurima-Data-Analyst-Portfolio/README.md

 _It is important to note that this report is solely intended to demonstrate the capabilities of SQL and Power BI for data analysis and does not represent any specific company or organization._

 ## Dataset Source:
 The dataset used for this project is in CSV format and can be accessed on Kaggle at the following link [here](https://www.kaggle.com/datasets/ulrikthygepedersen/online-retail-dataset).
-It contains transaction records for the specified period and serves as the primary data source for the analysis.
+This is a table containing transaction records for a specific period and serves as the main data source for analysis.

 ## Methods Employed
 For this project, I employed a combination of SQL and Power BI for data analysis: